rachaelcole/Python_Projects/README.md

   - exercises from Coder's Apprentice
   - socket programming from RealPython, GeeksforGeeks, TutorialsPoint and the Python 3.10 docs
   - network programming projects (Port Scanner, DDoS attack, TCP chatroom) from NeuralNine.com
+  - simple web scrapers using regular expressions and BeautifulSoup4